GeorgeNich/AI-and-Computational-Intelligence/README.md

-# Final Project: Reinforcement Learning Investigation

-## Introduction
+# AI and Computational Intelligence

-Welcome to the "Reinforcement Learning Investigation" project.
-This repository houses a series of Problem-Based Learning (PBL) projects focusing on different aspects and applications of Reinforcement Learning and AI.
-Each sub-project explores unique challenges and solutions in the field, demonstrating practical implementations and theoretical insights.
+Welcome to the AI and Computational Intelligence repository.
+This repository is a collection of Problem-Based Learning (PBL) projects, each focusing on different aspects of artificial intelligence, including fuzzy logic, the Knight's Tour problem, and the Game of Nim.
+These projects demonstrate practical applications and theoretical concepts in AI and computational intelligence.

 ## Projects Overview